motleytech/mtOnPelican/motleytechnet/content/fallingIntoTheSun/content.md

 -------

-All this is excellent but I am also love programming.
+All this is excellent but I also love programming.
 Its time to test this analytical solution with a numerical calculation.

 I wrote a small python program to calculate the time by simulating the acceleration, velocity and position of the earth as it falls towards the sun.
 I have also plotted a graph denoting the distance of earth from the sun *vs* time.